 Farmer or philosopher, by the time paper was invented during the Han dynasty, kite flying was trending all over China.
 From Weifang in the Shandong province (where Mozi started making his wooden versions) to the rest of the Middle Kingdom, you couldn’t go anywhere without someone asking if you wanted to have a go of their new zhiyuan, or ‘paper kite’.

 Over in India, the humble kite evolved into the patang, or ‘fighter kite’, which is basically the same traditional little shape, but the string is coated in rice glue and crushed glass so it can cut down an opponent’s kite.
-Thousands of locals still battle it out at big kite festivals today: Vishal Sen is the latest champion to beat over 1,100 contestants and be crowned ‘the best kite fighter in India’.
+Thousands of locals still battle it out at big kite festivals today.
+At the time of writing this, Vishal Sen was the latest champion to beat over 1,100 contestants and be crowned ‘the best kite fighter in India’.

 The Romans used windsocks as military banners, but proper kites were late to arrive in Europe.
 Marco Polo was the first to bring back stories about them, and eventually other sailors started bringing the real things home.

 Spreading throughout the West, kites remained nothing more than playthings for the next few centuries—until 1752, when Benjamin Franklin turned one into a scientific instrument.
 He flew a kite into a storm and proved that lightning was caused by electricity.
 The Wright brothers soon followed, using kites while researching and designing the first aeroplane in the late 1800s.
 In fact, without kites, we wouldn’t have modern meteorology, aeronautics or wireless communication.

 Modern day kite flying